lightpack/docs/jobs.md

 php lucy create:job SendMail
 ```

 This should have created a `SendMail.php` class file in `app/Jobs` folder.
+You can implement your job logic in the `execute()` method.